-Crohn’s disease (CD) a condition in which long-term inflammation can cause symptoms and complications affecting the digestive tract, anywhere from the mouth to the anus, as well as affecting other parts of the body.
-CD is a very complicated autoimmune condition that affects every person in a unique way.
-This means that finding the best way to treat it can also be a very complex process that involves trying a range of different strategies in order to find the most effective one.
-CD is also a disease that changes over time, so a treatment strategy that works for a person at one stage may not work as well (or at all) at a different time.
+Inflammatory bowel disease (IBD) is a chronic condition in which long-term inflammation can cause symptoms and complications affecting the digestive tract.
+The two major forms of IBD are Crohn’s disease and ulcerative colitis.
+IBD is a complicated autoimmune condition that affects every person in a unique way.
+This means that finding the best way to treat it can also be a complex process that involves trying a range of different strategies in order to find the most effective one.
+IBD is also a disease that changes over time, so a treatment strategy that works for a person at one stage may not work as well (or at all) at a different time.

-Who are the healthcare providers involved in treating CD?
+Who are the healthcare providers involved in treating inflammatory bowel disease?

-Many different types of healthcare providers may be involved in creating, maintaining, and adjusting a patient’s CD treatment plan.1 Some of those may include:
+Many different types of healthcare providers may be involved in creating, maintaining, and adjusting a patient’s IBD treatment plan.1 Some of those may include:

-- Primary care providers focus on providing preventative, non-emergency healthcare to patients on an on-going basis
+- Primary care providers, who focus on providing preventative, non-emergency healthcare to patients on an on-going basis

-- Gastroenterologists are medical specialists who have completed extensive training to diagnose and treat conditions related to the digestive tract
+- Gastroenterologists, who have extensive training to diagnose and treat conditions related to the digestive tract

-- Rheumatologists are physicians who specialize in the diagnosis and treatment of diseases that affect the body’s connective tissue
+- Rheumatologists, who specialize in the diagnosis and treatment of diseases that affect the body’s connective tissue

-- Colorectal surgeons are specialists in surgically treating conditions that affect the lower part of the digestive tract, including the large intestine (colon), rectum, and anus
+- Colorectal surgeons, who specialize in surgically treating conditions that affect the lower part of the digestive tract, including the large intestine (colon), rectum, and anus

-A primary part of any patients CD treatment plan are medications that are used to directly treat the disease as well as the inflammation that it causes.2 Patients may need to try different types of medicines, or combinations of medicines, in order to find the regimen that works most effectively to treat their disease and manage their symptoms.
-The goals of treatment with CD medications are:
+A primary part of any patients IBD treatment plan are medications that are used to directly treat the disease as well as the inflammation that it causes.2 Patients may need to try different types of medicines, or combinations of medicines, in order to find the regimen that works most effectively to treat their disease and manage their symptoms.
+The goals of treatment with IBD medications are:

-- To treat and manage the symptoms of active CD during flare-ups
+- To treat and manage the symptoms of active IBD during flare-ups

-- To help to keep CD in remission
+- To help to keep IBD in remission

 - To increase the time between flare-ups

-Five categories of medications are most commonly used to treat CD.
+Five categories of medications are most commonly used to treat IBD.
 These are:

-- Aminosalicylates are anti-inflammatory medicines generally used for longer-term treatment of people with mild-to-moderate CD
+- Aminosalicylates are anti-inflammatory medicines generally used for longer-term treatment of people with mild-to-moderate IBD

 - Corticosteroids are very strong anti-inflammatory medicines generally used for shorter-term treatment of moderate-to-severe active disease

-- Antibiotics can be used as short-term therapy to treat complications of CD, such as abscesses or wound infections, or as longer-term therapy for people with mild or moderate CD
+- Antibiotics can be used as short-term therapy to treat complications of IBD, such as abscesses or wound infections, or as longer-term therapy for people with mild or moderate IBD

-- Immunomodulators are drugs that work by changing a person’s immune system response in order to reduce inflammation and improve symptoms, mainly for patients with moderate-to-severe CD
+- Immunomodulators are drugs that work by changing a person’s immune system response in order to reduce inflammation and improve symptoms, mainly for patients with moderate-to-severe IBD

-- Biologic therapies contain antibodies that target the disease at its source; they are generally used by people for whom treatment with other types of medications is not effective enough
+- Biologic therapies contain antibodies that target the disease at its source; they are generally used by people for whom treatment with other types of medications has not been effective

-What surgical procedures are used to treat CD?
+What surgical procedures are used to treat inflammatory bowel disease?

-Research shows that around three-quarters of people with CD will eventually need to have one or more surgeries to treat the disease.3 The most common types of surgeries include:
+Research shows that around three-quarters of people with IBD will eventually need to have one or more surgeries to treat the disease.3 The most common types of surgeries include:

 - Bowel resection